Dabbling in Jet Lag

 - Bring a lightweight bed liner.
 The bedsheets at the camps are not washed.
 While it is required to take a shower before use, it’s better to have one.

 - Carry the lightest pack possible.
 Some people hiked with only one shirt and a bottle of water.

 - Hiking boots are necessary.
 The trail is slippery even in the dry season, and you’ll need the extra ankle support.

 Trekking to Colombia’s Lost City is an adventure like no other.
 It will challenge you in every way possible.
 But if you’re willing to make the effort, you won’t regret it.
 So, use the guide to help plan your adventure.
 It’s guaranteed to be nothing short of spectacular.
 Then, plan a trip to Salento, the perfect place to relax and rest your weary feet!

 Hope you enjoyed my guide to trekking to Ciudad Perdida found it useful.
 Here are some of my other hiking adventures that you might find interesting.

 - Searching for Dinosaur Footprints: Hike to Maragua Crater

-Have questions about trekking to Ciudad Perdida or traveling in Colombia?
+Have questions about trekking to Ciudad Perdida?
 Send me a message in the comments below!

 Interested in more travel tips & tricks?
 Check out my other posts for more travel tips.